Santa Barbara County Supervisors call special meeting to address so-called "renovictions" | News Channel 3-12

 Santa Barbara County Supervisors call special meeting to address so-called “renovictions”

-SANTA BARBARBA, Calif. – People living in one of Isla Vista's largest apartment complexes received 60-day notices last month.
+SANTA BARBARBA, Calif. – People living in one of Isla Vista's largest apartment complexes received 60-day notice of termination of tenancy last month.

-They include families and students who live at the CBC and Sweeps complex.
+They include families and students who live at the CBC and The Sweeps Apartments on the 6700 block of El Colegio Road.

-One student said they wouldn't be able to graduate this year if they have to move.
+One student said they wouldn't be able to graduate this summer if they have to move.

 "This is a code red emergency not just in our office but mostly for these families and really for our entire community these families there are 264 units and we estimate about 800 people are all of the sudden out of a home there is literally not place for them to turn, " said Supervisor Capps.